 ✔ Protocols policies and procedures

-Transmit any follow-up recommendations for testing/medication to the owner, any educational materials for the treatment and make sure you share with them the results of the consultation.
+Transmit any follow-up recommendations for testing/medication to the owner, and any educational materials for the treatment, and make sure you share with them the results of the consultation.
 If necessary schedule any further appointments.